-The electronic Transfer and Re-registration saw continued steady progress during the second quarter of 2014.
 The overall volume of electronic transfers rose by close to 10%, over the first quarter of 2014 and number of live participants rose slightly.
 At the end of the quarter around 83% of AUA on adviser platforms and 91% of FUM are now supporting electronic Transfer and Re-registration using the ISO 20022/SWIFT based standards and the TeX legal framework.

 We’ve seen a significant rise in the volumes of rejections during the quarter, mainly due to a system changes at one of the TA outsourcers to enable new STP capability with more rigid validation rules.
 Working with The TA and our clients we’ve managed to get more of the relevant standing data correct the rejections rates have begun to fall towards the end of the quarter.
 The more positive side of the TAs move to STP is that most transfers and fund re-registrations with that TA complete within minutes or hours at the most.

 The main highlights of the first quarter were:

 - Volumes continue to increase with nearly a 10% increase over the first quarter 2014.